analogdevicesinc/ai8x-training/README.md

 * A group of four processors shares one data memory instance.
 * A quadrant of sixteen processors shares certain common controls and can be operated tethered to another quadrant, or independently/separately.

-Any given processor has visibility of:
+Any given processor can:

-* Its dedicated weight memory, and
+* Read from its dedicated weight memory,
-* The data memory instance it shares with three other processors.
+* Read from the data memory instance it shares with three other processors, and
+* As part of output processing, write to *any* data memory instance.

 #### Weight Memory